FATMAP/gha-file-sync/README.md

 # gha-file-sync

-Github Action for Cross-Repo Files Synchronization using Pull Requests.
+Github Action for Cross-Repo Files Synchronization using automatic Pull Requests.
 ## What

 For a list of given repositories and file bindings, this action will open/update pull requests to synchronize the files that have changed.